 A poor diet will contribute to digestive problems as the lack of fibre and the consumption of too much processed foods and junk foods take their toll on the digestive system.
 Modern day living brings about stress and bad habits.
 Certain drugs and medications such as antibiotics can all have an affect the digestive system.
 Of course, the usual culprits; smoking, alcohol abuse, lack of exercise play their part as well.
 It is however, more likely that digestive problems which occur around the time of menopause will be related to hormone imbalance.

-If you are experiencing the above symptom please do not hesitate to contact us on 1300 883 405 to book a free consultation and discuss this with one of our doctors.
+If you are experiencing the above symptom please do not hesitate to contact us on 1300 883 405 to book a free no obligation consultation and discuss this with one of our doctors.